ZIP: 234

 Instead of following a step function around the 4-year halving intervals inherited from Bitcoin, we propose a smooth logarithmic curve, defined as a fixed portion of the current value of the Money Reserve at a given block height.

-4-year intervals, assuming no ZEC/TAZ is burned during that time, and
+intervals, assuming no ZEC/TAZ is burned during that time, and retains the

 .